Robert-Garcia552/java_automation_app/README.md

 # Java Automation Project

-Sample test automation using Java and Selenium Webdriver.
+Sample test automation suite using Java and Selenium Webdriver.

+### Author

+Robert Garcia

+### Purpose

+Create a base structure for Java and Selenium WebDriver Automation framework.

+### Developer Setup

+This is still a work in progress.
+More details coming soon.